 The global pandemic forced the Ministry of Finance employees to transition from in-person work and meetings to a remote setting in one fell swoop.
 The ministry needed an engaging virtual collaboration platform to support online meetings, training and personnel information events.

 The Ministry of Finance had previously made plans to start testing the Howspace platform to support collaboration in its face-to-face events.
 When the pandemic began, conditions changed, and the ministry moved all the events and workshops online.
 In addition to event use, Howspace also started to support other collaboration processes.

-Prior to March 2020, no one would have considered the Finnish Ministry of Finance a forerunner in remote work.
+Before March 2020, no one would have considered the Finnish Ministry of Finance a forerunner in remote work.
 On the contrary, its 400 employees were primarily used to only gathering and meeting in person at the ministry’s offices in Helsinki, Finland.

 Then everything changed.

 Pilvi Pellikka, Head of Development at the Ministry of Finance, recalls sitting in front of her laptop at home, looking at her calendar (which was suddenly clear of meetings) and trying to wrap her brain around the new reality.

 “I’m the kind of person who loves meeting people and working together in the same physical space.
 Suddenly, I had to completely switch gears and start assessing the actual value of face-to-face encounters and how to retain that value while working together online.